Wolfbatcat/ao3-userscripts/README.md

+# Userscript Library
+> This repository houses all of my userscripts including works-in-progress.
+Finished userscripts will be published directly to Greasyfork.

+## AO3 Userscript Menu
 The **AO3: Userscript Menu** provides a shared dropdown menu for userscripts.
 Compatible scripts will appear in a consolidated menu instead of creating individual buttons/menus.

 ### 💗 For Users
-> Simply install the AO3: Userscript Menu script as usual and use it with compatible scripts.
+Simply install the AO3: Userscript Menu script as usual and use it with compatible scripts.

 ### 💡 For Developers
-> Follow these steps to make your userscript compatible:
+<details> Follow these steps to make your userscript compatible:

 #### 1. Check for the Menu API
 Before registering your menu item, ensure the `AO3UserScriptMenu` global object exists: